Police open to 'safe flares' at Scottish football grounds

 "Sporadic flares - which are not controlled - are where the risk is.
 But it boils down to the safety advisory board being satisfied."

-Paul Goodwin, of the Scottish Football Supporters Association, cited Israel and Norway as countries where flares are permitted at football but insists only safe devices should be allowed inside grounds.
+Paul Goodwin, of the Scottish Football Supporters' Association, cited Israel and Norway as countries where flares are permitted at football, but insists only safe devices should be allowed inside grounds.

-"They're looking at it in Denmark but the first stage in that is actually to make sure the pyrotechnic itself is actually safe.
+"They're looking at it in Denmark but the first stage in that is to make sure the pyrotechnic itself is actually safe.
 Brondby are looking at safe pyrotechnics," he explained.

-"Once you've got to that area where it's safe, then potentially you could maybe in 10 years' time or five years or however long it takes see the club actually selling the pyrotechnics outside the ground.
+"Once you've got to that area where it's safe, then potentially you could maybe in 10 years' time or five years, or however long, it takes see the club actually selling the pyrotechnics outside the ground.
 Who knows?

 "We're concerned about our members.
 We don't want anybody being injured from anything that's taken into the ground.
 That's got to be the starting point in this discussion.
 Until the actual pyrotechnics are deemed to be safe, we would say, 'don't take pyrotechnics into the ground'."